-I am currently a senior lecturer at The Ohio State University where I teach on a variety of topics including: ethics, the philosophy of religion, and the philosophy of art.
+I am currently a senior lecturer at The Ohio State University where I teach on a variety of topics including: ethics, the philosophy of religion, Asian philosophy, and the philosophy of art.
 I also serve as Executive Director of the Maximin Project, a non-profit organization working to eradicate extreme global poverty by mobilizing a new generation of donors.

 I received my PhD in Philosophy from Ohio State, where I wrote a dissertation on the theory of right action in virtue ethics.
 I did my undergraduate work at The University of Pittsburgh in physics and philosophy.